comsysto/jumbodb/README.md

 increasing disk IO efficiency and saving storage cost

 3. Batch processing - delivery driven approach
-‚Write once ‚ read many‚, one batch of data is an atomic write with the rollback possibility
+"Write once - read many" one batch of data is an atomic write with the rollback possibility

 4. Supports JSON documents